bazelbuild/bazel-skylib/README.md

 1. Add unit tests for your module in the `tests` directory.

-## `skylark_library`
+## `bzl_library`

-The `skylark_library.bzl` rule can be used to aggregate a set of Skylark files and its dependencies for use in test targets and documentation generation.
+The `bzl_library.bzl` rule can be used to aggregate a set of Starlark files and its dependencies for use in test targets and documentation generation.